swb1701/Notify/README.md

 may optionally have credentials for access to that queue (and for synthesis of audio if desired).

+Updates: Notify also includes experimental support for detecting BTLE devices on its endpoints (for instance to send notifications to the closest notifier to a user (e.g. wearing a FitBit or BTLE device).
+It also now has support for drawing select notifications to the iBoardBot.
+These updates are in the codebase but not documented yet.

 A client may retrieve messages from the notifier using the token in a few ways.
 It may act as a web client and receive the next text message (getMessage).
 It may be a sessionless device and get the next text message (getMessage with optional key parameter).
 It may also get an audio representation